sahandv/Small-Machine-Learning-Codes/README.md

 This is the repository for small projects in Machine Learning We will put more scripts here as we move on.
+Most codes will be posted in -testing-.
+I do not dare to publish -master- branch codes. :)
 You may also have contributions to these codes, but please remember that:

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR